Country Profile: Barbados

 Geography

-Barbados is the easternmost island of the Caribbean, featuring a total area of 430 square kilometers with a coastline of 97 kilometers.
-The island's terrain rises gently to a central highland region, with its highest point being Mount Hillaby at 336 meters.
-The climate is tropical, with a rainy season from June to October, and the island faces occasional natural hazards including hurricanes and landslides.
+Barbados is situated in the North Atlantic Ocean, northeast of Venezuela, and is the easternmost island in the Caribbean chain.
+The total area of the island is 430 square kilometers, with a coastline measuring 97 kilometers.
+The terrain is relatively flat, rising gently to a central highland region, where Mount Hillaby, the highest point, reaches 336 meters.
+The country experiences a tropical climate with a rainy season extending from June to October.

 People and Society